Darrington Bluegrass Festival FAQs

 Pets are allowed, always on leash, in the campground.
 Please pick up after your pet.

-Are pets allowed in the amphitheater and music seating area?
+Are dogs allowed in the amphitheater and music seating area?